 - Let cookies cool on cookie sheet before removing.

-***I sprinkled a little kosher salt on the cookies for pictures (and for me).
-Feel free to try it or not.
+- I sprinkled a little kosher salt on the cookies for pictures (and for me).